google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 What Still Needs Work

-The lack of expandability is the biggest drawback — once you buy the AC180, that's all the capacity you'll ever have.
-At 38 lbs, it's heavier than the Delta 2.
-And the fan noise at high output is noticeable.
+The lack of expandability is the biggest drawback — what you buy is all you'll ever have.
+At 38 lbs it's heavier than the competition.
+And fan noise at high output is noticeable in quiet spaces.

 The Verdict

 For home backup, RV use, and anyone who wants a powerful, well-rounded mid-range station without breaking the bank, the Bluetti AC180 is an excellent choice.
-It's not expandable, and it's not the lightest — but for the price, features, and performance, it's hard to beat.
+It's not expandable and not the lightest — but for the price, features, and performance, it's very hard to beat.

 Where to Buy